micmejia/bible-dump/AMPC/Colossians/Col 2.md

-[For my concern is] that their hearts may be [^b]braced (comforted, cheered, and encouraged) as they are knit together in love, that they may come to have all the abounding wealth _and_ blessings of assured conviction of understanding, and that they may become progressively [^c]more intimately acquainted with _and_ may know more definitely _and_ accurately _and_ thoroughly that mystic secret of God, [which is] Christ (the Anointed One).
+[For my concern is] that their hearts may be braced (comforted, cheered, and encouraged) as they are knit together in love, that they may come to have all the abounding wealth _and_ blessings of assured conviction of understanding, and that they may become progressively more intimately acquainted with _and_ may know more definitely _and_ accurately _and_ thoroughly that mystic secret of God, [which is] Christ (the Anointed One).